 Buying a foreclosure or REO property in

-What's an REO?
+What is an REO?

-Prepared to make an offer?
+Ready to make an offer?

 Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
 Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
 Since banks usually sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.